 What does bloating feel like?

-Sometimes it feels like a basketball is stuck in your abdomen; others, like your entire midsection has been flooded with water.
-Whatever bloating feels like to you, one thing's for sure: it's uncomfortable.
-And though bloat rarely signals something serious and typically goes away after several hours (eased up by moving around, drinking water, and just waiting it out), a distended middle can make you feel lethargic, clumsy, and suspecting you'll never be able to button your jeans again.
+One thing's for sure: Feeling bloated is quite uncomfortable.
+And though bloat rarely signals something serious and typically goes away after several hours (eased up by moving around, drinking water, and just waiting it out), it can still make you feel pretty terrible.

 Luckily, you don't have to live with that uncomfortable bloat forever.
-Here, doctors weigh in on 11 reasons why you might be so bloated—and what you can do to de-puff ASAP.
+Here, doctors weigh in on all the reasons why you might be so bloated—and what you can do to feel better, ASAP.

 Your go-to lunch is a sandwich

 Even the healthiest sammies tend to be packed with sodium.
 A recent USDA study discovered that the sodium content in the typical sandwich can chew up 20% of your sodium allowance, says Janet Brill, PhD, RD, a Philadelphia-area nutritionist and author of Blood Pressure Down.
 And a 2012 CDC study listed the top sodium-loaded foods, many of which were sandwich staples.
 "Bread and rolls ranked as the number-one source of sodium in the typical American diet, and deli meat was number two, with cheese not far behind," says Brill.
 The CDC recommends keeping sodium intake under 2,300 mg, and you can stay within that number and prevent sodium-induced bloat by alternating your sandwich habit with other foods or forgoing the bread and wrapping it a crisp piece of romaine lettuce.